-Subject to availability of funding, up to eight hundred fifty (850) Housing Choice Vouchers will be set-aside for issuance to eligible chronically homeless households as determined and referred by the Mayor's Office of Human Services / Homeless Services Program.
+Subject to availability of funding, up to nine hundred (900) Housing Choice Vouchers will be set-aside for issuance to eligible chronically homeless households with a preference on fifty (50) families with at least one child under the age of eighteen, as determined and referred by the Mayor's Office of Homeless Services.
 Two hundred (200) of these vouchers are set-aside for the rolling RFP for Project-Based units designated for the homeless population.